GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/07.861-870/04.When-the-King-Shall-Claim-His-Own/docs.md

 ---
+title: |
-title: 864.
-When the King Shall Claim His Own
+    864. When the King Shall Claim His Own - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 864.
+When the King Shall Claim His Own.
+In the glad time of the harvest, In the grand millennial year, When the King shall take His scepter, And to judge the world appear, Earth and sea shall yield their treasure, All shall stand before the throne; Just awards will then be given, When the King shall claim His own.
+    keywords:  |
-    keywords: Christ in Song, When the King Shall Claim His Own, In the glad time of the harvest,
+        Christ in Song, adventhymnals, advent hymnals, When the King Shall Claim His Own, In the glad time of the harvest.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 864. WHEN THE KING SHALL CLAIM HIS OWN
+####  Christ in Song,

 ```txt
 1.